 MET CS231 or CS232.
-Do not ignore this!
+Do not ignore this or consider it a CO-requisite!
 You must be proficient in some language, comfortable with algorithms and handling arrays and structures or classes of data.
 Assembly language is helpful but not mandatory.